trelau/pyOCCT/README.md

 * [OpenCASCADE](https://www.opencascade.com): Open CASCADE Technology (OCCT) is an object-oriented C++ class library designed for rapid production of sophisticated domain-specific CAD/CAM/CAE applications.

-* [Salome Platform](http://www.salome-platform.org): Open-source software that provides a generic pre- and post-processing platform for numerical simulation.
-It is based on an open and flexible architecture made of reusable components.

-* [Netgen](https://ngsolve.org/): Advanced meshing capabilities including 3-D tetrahedral and 2-D
-  unstructured quad-dominated surface meshing.

 * [pybind11](https://github.com/pybind/pybind11): A lightweight header-only library that exposes C++ types in Python and vice versa, mainly to create Python bindings of existing C++ code.